 There are trainee actuary programmes available for those with a relevant degree, usually a 2.1 degree or higher.
 A degree in a numerate subject, such as actuarial science, mathematics, statistics, economics, engineering, chemistry or physics, and/or a postgraduate degree in a subject related to the job may gain you exemptions from the professional exams.

-- In Scotland, Heriot-Watt University offers undergraduate and postgraduate programmes in Actuarial Science accredited by the IFoA.
+In Scotland, Heriot-Watt University offers undergraduate and postgraduate programmes in Actuarial Science accredited by the IFoA.
 The BSc in Actuarial Science at Heriot-Watt University requires 4 Highers at AAAB including Maths at A plus National 5 English.
 For widening access entry contact the university.

 The IFoA website publishes a downloadable Directory of Actuarial Employers, which lists actuarial employers to whom you can apply for a traineeship.
 It is useful to know which area of work you want to work in; employment areas range from banking and stock exchange to government and industry and commerce.

 You will also find jobs advertised in the online journal The Actuary.